Hans Peter Matthiae

-Hans Peter (Hans) Matthiae (?-Ardmore, County Waterford, 4 January 2023) was a German Michelin star winning head chef and owner of the restaurant Chez Hans in Cashel, County Tipperary, Ireland.
+Hans Peter (Hans) Matthiae (?-Ardmore, County Waterford, 4 January 2023) was a German Michelin-starred head chef and owner of the restaurant Chez Hans in Cashel, County Tipperary, Ireland.

 In 1968 Matthiae bought the former Synod Hall on Moor Street in Cashel.
-After a major renovation he opened is as a restaurant.
-It became a quality restaurant that was awarded one Michelin star 1983.
+After a major renovation, he opened it as a restaurant.
+It became a quality restaurant that was awarded one Michelin star in 1983.
 The Michelin Guide awarded the restaurant the "Red M", indicating 'good food at a reasonable price', in the period 1981–1982, 1985-1986 and 1996.
 The Egon Ronay Guide awarded the restaurant one star in 1982.

 Hans Matthiae retired in 1998 and handed the kitchen over to his son Jason.